DonutVikingChap/libdonut/docs/mainpage.md

 Except where the documentation specifies otherwise, the API uses the following conventions by default:

+- The documentation uses the word "must" to specify that failure to meet a condition results in undefined behavior.
 - The "detail" namespace is used for private implementation details which should not be used directly.
 - Functions provide the basic exception guarantee, meaning that objects are left in a valid but unspecified state with all invariants preserved and no resources leaked.
 - Any function that is not marked noexcept may be extended to throw any exception type in a future version of the library.